learning color through paints

 In this tutorial, color is presented exclusively as a perceptual quality, a colored material on a white or colored surface, excluding any effects caused by the arrangement of light in three dimensional space.
 The focus on understanding how color is created in paints.
 This knowledge will not provide you with guidance in painting style, but without it the expression of your artistic talent will be limited.

 2 The Colormaking Attributes.
-We live in a culture awash with color of every kind digital color, print color, photographic color, inks, paints, dyes, fabrics, cosmetics, gems, leathers, metals, flowers, foods, cars, ceramics ... and with that color culture has come an enormous range of color terms for every shade, nuance, tint and tone imaginable.
+We live in a culture awash with color of every kind digital color, print color, photographic color, print media, paints, fabrics, cosmetics, gems, leathers, metals, flowers, food coloring, automotive finishes, ceramics, synthetic stone, dyed plastics ... and with that color culture has come an enormous range of commercial color terms for every shade, nuance, tint and tone imaginable.

-For our purposes, we want a color language that is both compact and unambiguous.
+For our purposes, we want a color language that is both compact and unambiguous, a set of color words that points to where a color lives in the domain of all color.
 Surprisingly, just three attributes adequately describe all color experience, provided we ignore the material qualities of color such as surface texture, mottling, iridescence, translucency or gloss.
 These three attributes are the colormaking attributes of lightness, hue and chroma.
+They are linked to the four fundamental qualities of light illuminance, luminance, light contrast and chromaticity.

 The white surface is the visual benchmark for how much light is falling on all surfaces under the same illumination for example, all the objects in a landscape under the sun, or all the objects in an office under ceiling lights.
 The example (below) shows variations in lightness, which we describe as variation from dark to light: